bkonkle/update-ip/README.rst

 The filename is the name of the file that will be created and then read each time the utility is run.
 The username and password are for the dynamic DNS service.
 The domains should be separated by commas, with no spaces.
-The service name is the name of a module within update_ip/services/
+The service name is the name of a module within *update_ip/services/*.

+Automatic Domains
+*****************

+After the first run, the text file should be in place.
+You can then run the script without specifically indicating the domains to update.
+When your IP changes, the script will check each domain on the dynamic DNS service and determine which ones are currently using your old domain.
+It will use those domains when it updates the service to your new IP.

+Contributing
+************

+I would greatly appreciate any contributions to the project!
+Please send pull requests or patches, and I'd be glad to merge or apply them.

+Thanks!